-7. Nothing in this Act shall operate to in any way limit any other enactment or rule of law which treats a person with a disability in a more favourable manner than is otherwise provided for under this Act or is permitted or required by the Convention.
+7. Nothing in this Act must in any way limit any other enactment or rule of law which treats a person with a disability in a more favourable manner than is otherwise provided for under this Act.

 Duty to have regard: policy development etc.